 Finally, begin to put in place lifestyle changes now that will help your long-term health such as a diet to support heart and bone health and building in resistance training into your exercise routine.

-Understanding whether you are perimenopausal or menopausal is the first step to helping you on the road to a better life, which is where Female Hormone Mapping can help by mapping out all four hormones across your menstrual cycle and identifying your ovarian responsiveness.
+Understanding whether you are perimenopausal or menopausal is the first step to helping you on the road to a better life, which is where MyFORM™ can help by mapping out all four hormones across your menstrual cycle and identifying your ovarian responsiveness.

 If you are finding it difficult to get support, then there are menopause clinics where you can receive further help and advice.
-We’ve also included a list of resources below which you may find helpful.
+We’ve also included a list of resources below that you may find helpful.